bitcoinwords/bitcoinwords.github.io/_posts/2019-08-24-bitcoin-for-safety.md

 This is what has created deeply negative bond rates in Europe - the European Central Bank (ECB) has been aggressively purchasing bonds in an attempt to inject cash into the economy, which drives bond yields down and in the process hurts anyone relying on fixed income.

 **This is what Bitcoin is for.** Bitcoin's monetary supply can't be expanded by anyone, let alone a small committee of economists.
 There will only ever be 21 million coins minted.
-Nobody can decide to try to tame credit cycles with "counter-cyclical" monetary policy.{: .notice--primary}
+Nobody can decide to try to tame credit cycles with "counter-cyclical" monetary policy.
 {: .notice--primary}
 Because Bitcoin's monetary base cannot be increased, once you have a certain fraction of Bitcoin's total supply you will <i>always have at least that fraction.</i> It is literally the only asset ever to have this property, and this fact alone makes Bitcoin extremely unique.
 As a result, some people refer to Bitcoin as "the metric system for value."
 {: .notice--primary}